World-class art, culture and heritage in North Dakota offer rich experiences like a Native American Powwow and evocative museums

-Known for its earthy beauty and inspiring vistas, North Dakota is an outdoor wonderland with rivers, lakes, mountains, parks and wildlife in abundance.
-What most people may not know is that the “roughrider” state also has a vibrant arts and culture scene with several galleries and museums.
-The state also plays host to festivals, fairs, concerts and special events all through the year.
+Known for its earthy beauty and inspiring vistas, North Dakota is an outdoor wonderland.
+The expansive state touts crystalline rivers, lakes, towering mountains, lush parks and wildlife galore.
+What most people may not know is that the “roughrider” state also has a vibrant arts, culture and heritage scene with several galleries and museums.
+The state also plays host to celebrated festivals, fairs, concerts and special events throughout the year.
 A visit to North Dakota offers plenty of artistic surprises for everyone to experience and enjoy.

 Fargo Film Festival, Fargo

 The Fargo Film Festival has gained immense popularity since its inception in 2001 when 30 film submissions made it to the limelight.
 Interestingly, the film festival has seen more than 300 submissions from across 35 states and 20 countries.
 They include films in categories like Best in Show, Best Animated, Best Documentary, Best Narrative Feature and Short, Best Student Film.

 The venue of the film festival, the Fargo Theatre, is an attraction in itself.
 Built in 1926, this restored art-deco theater is listed on the National Register of Historic Places.
 Historic in every way, visitors can expect to be wowed by the impressive Wurlitzer Pipe Organ.
 With an audience capacity of 870, the theater is the center of the arts scene in Fargo for cinema, concerts and live events.